Associate dean for research and graduate programs, College of Engineering

 Her teaching interests include power systems, energy conversion, application of computer programs to power engineering, application of intelligent systems to engineering problems, fundamentals of electrical circuits, renewable and distributed generation and smart grid technologies.
 Some of her recently funded projects include distributed generation protection for shipboard power systems, state estimation with major data losses and distributed simulation.

 Schulz has graduated 42 master's and 12 doctoral students; published 160 papers and two book chapters; and brought in more than $10 million in external research funding through individual and collaborative projects, including a National Science Foundation CAREER award.
-She has received a number of awards and is the 2012-2013 president of the Institute of Electrical and Electronics Engineers, or IEEE, Power and Energy Society, a worldwide, nonprofit association of more than 28,000 individuals engaged in the electric power energy industry.
+She has received a number of awards and was the 2012-2013 president of the Institute of Electrical and Electronics Engineers, or IEEE, Power and Energy Society, a worldwide, nonprofit association of more than 28,000 individuals engaged in the electric power energy industry.
 Schulz also served as secretary from 2004-2007, treasurer from 2008-2009 and president-elect from 2010-20011.

 She is a member of Eta Kappa Nu, the electrical engineering honorary society; Tau Beta Pi, the engineering honorary society; the American Society for Engineering Education, serving on the board of directors from 2008-2010; the Society of Women Engineers; and the National Society of Black Engineers.